 And combined them together:

 As you can see in this series I tried to avoid any religious conflicts and didn’t use any related buildings (though Israel has plenty of religious buildings) in order not to offend anybody.
-But, I couldn’t finish this series without a photo of the Western Wall.
+But, I could not finish this series without a photo of the Western Wall.
 I combined one of my photos of the Western Wall with mosaics of Ten Commandments (appears on a synagogue in Acre) and got this: